dipankarupd/Immigrant_Management_System_App/README .md

 ```

-1. Install any required dependencies by syncing the project.
+1. Install all required dependencies by syncing the project.

 1. Run the app on your device or emulator to start using the Immigrant-Management-System frontend.